JMungoma/Homework/Section8Homework.md

 ### - 6.2 Please fill in the blank on your .md answer sheet
 - look at the three DISTINCT values from the query you wrote in 6.1 and fill in the blanks.
-- If the PowerTrain equals All Wheel Drive then I want you to change the value to 'AWD'
+- If the PowerTrain equals 'All Wheel Drive' then I want you to change the value to 'AWD'
-- If the PowerTrain equals Rear Wheel Drive then I want you to change the value to 'RWD'
+- If the PowerTrain equals 'Rear Wheel Drive' then I want you to change the value to 'RWD'
-- If the PowerTrain equals Front Wheel Drive then I want you to change the value to 'FWD'
+- If the PowerTrain equals 'Front Wheel Drive' then I want you to change the value to 'FWD'

 ### - 6.3 Write three update statements for the three different conditions
 UPDATE evCars